irisnet-ai/irisnet-api-client/readme.txt

 == How to Use ==

+= Licenses =

+To make use of the plugin you need to add a valid license key.
+From the Irisnet Dashboard click on Manage Licenses in the Licenses pane.
+From there go to the Add New License tab and enter the license key in the text box.
+Make sure to turn the Active switch on and save.
+> A license key can be obtained here: irisnet.de

+> Or get a limited license for demonstrational or testing purposes: free license key

 = Rules =

 Rules can be added in order to customize the the AI settings.
 Depending on your needs you might want to deny user uploads that contain nudity or illegal symbols.